Seven Key Areas

 Greening Friday – a new celebration of the environment for Muslims in Uganda

 Just over a decade ago, Hajjat Sebyala Aphwa, a Ugandan social and environmental activist, attended an interfaith forum run by the British Council in Nigeria looking at climate change in Africa.

 Inspired, when she returned to her home in Kampala, Uganda, she was determined to do something to raise awareness of the issues among her fellow Muslims.
 Hajjat immediately went to the Uganda Supreme Muslim Council, which represents most of the country's 5.7 million Muslim community – and so Greening Friday was born.

 Greening Friday is an annual day for Muslims to celebrate the environment and since it was first held in 2010, it has become firmly established in the Uganda Muslim calendar.

-It is held on the second Friday of Ramadan every year, which means many people get to hear the environmental message preached in the sermon (kutba) that day, and also broadcast live aross Uganda via Muslim radio.
+It is held on the second Friday of Ramadan every year, and the sermon (kutba) preached that day is on the environment and also broadcast live across Uganda via Muslim radio.
 'The mosque is packed to capacity because it is a holy month, says Hajjat, who has become known as Hajjat Green or Hajjat of the Trees.
 Afterwards, tree seedlings are handed out for people to plant themselves.

 Collecting tree seedlings as part of Greening Friday